Arrow-right Camera

 Last week the northern lights weaved ribbons of green and red through the dark.

-This past weekend, and again Monday evening, a comet that last passed by earth 80,000 years ago is expected to appear to be chasing the setting sun in the western sky.
+This past weekend, and again Monday evening, a comet that last passed by Earth 80,000 years ago appeared to be chasing the setting sun in the western sky.

-“It won’t be very cloudy tonight,” said NWS meteorologist Laurie Nisbet, adding that is likely to change by Tuesday night.
+“It won’t be very cloudy tonight,” said NWS meteorologist Laurie Nisbet on Monday afternoon.
+She said the skies are poised to change by Tuesday evening.

 The comet is called Tsuchinshan-ATLAS.
 It was discovered last year at the Tsuchinshan (Purple Mountain) Observatory in China and an ATLAS (Asteroid Terrestrial-impact Last Alert System) in South Africa.

 According to NASA, the comet raced from the outer edge of the solar system and made its closest run by the sun on Sept.
-27. On Saturday it made it closest pass of Earth at about 44 million miles away.
+27. On Saturday it made its closest pass of Earth at about 44 million miles away.
+An 18-million-mile tail followed the comet.

 Nisbett said after Monday night, comet viewing gets tricky.